Critical window for connectivity in the Configuration Model: Main Results

-We next investigate how many connected graphs there are with prescribed degrees in the connectivity window defined in Condition \ref{cond-crit-conn}.
 Assuming also that $D$ has finite second moment the configuration model is simple with non-vanishing probability.
-Under this additional condition we can prove the following results:
+Under this extra assumption, the next theorem states how many connected graphs there are with prescribed degrees in the connectivity window defined in Condition \ref{cond-crit-conn}.

 \begin{thm}[Connectivity conditioned on simplicity and number of connected simple graphs] Consider $\CMd$ in the connectivity critical window defined in Condition \ref{cond-crit-conn}.
 If

 then

 Let $\mathscr{N}^C_n(\boldsymbol{d})$ be the number of connected simple graphs with degree distribution $\boldsymbol{d}$.
 Then